scottyschup/ruby-curriculum/language-basics/data-structures/hash.md

 set_intersection # I'm not going to tell you how the last two work set_minus
 ```

+Note: true is just used as a placeholder value.

 We could have defined a class named `Set`, and these methods would
 have been instance methods.
 We don't define a new class here because I